AlecBenzer/alecbenzer.github.com/_posts/2013-08-17-monads-cpp.md

 ---

-There's probably already a million and three posts about explaining monads and implementing monad-like stuff in C++, but fuck it, now there's a million and four.
+There's probably already a million and three posts about explaining monads and implementing monad-like stuff in C++, but screw it, now there's a million and four.

 ## Maybes

 Maybes are a common kind of monad.
 But forget about that.
 Maybes represent stuff that can fail.

-Ie:

 {% highlight cpp %}
 double Inverse(double x) {